 …and then distribute the remaining crumble across the top of the pie.

 Place the pie on the bottom rack of the oven and bake for about 30 minutes or until the crust and crumble are nice and golden.

 Kill the heat, leave the door ajar and let the pie sit in the oven for another 10 minutes.

 Remove your pie from the oven and allow it to cool for at least an hour before serving.
 Unless you don’t mind eating your pie in a seriously disintegrated form and burning your tongue while you’re at it…

 Of course, because of the cheese that’s in it, this pie is best served warm, but it’s also delicious cold (and tends to hold its shape much better in that state, too!)

 Again, here, the decision is yours… so tell me, what will it be?

-- 1 pie shell (about ⅓ this pie crust recipe)
+- 1 paleo pie crust shell, (about 1/3 the pie crust recipe)

 - Preheat the oven to 375F and make sure you have a rack positioned at the bottom of the oven.